dirkluijk/ngx-generic-material-tables/README.md

 ## Overview

-### What
+### What? 🤔

 A small set of utils to make [Angular Material Tables](https://material.angular.io/components/table) more generic.

-* Sorting based on column names, using dot notation
+* Sorting based on column names, with nested property support using dot notation
-* Filtering based on column names, using dot notation
+* Filtering based on column names, with nested property support using dot notation
 * Sorts string values case-insensitive
-* Use filtering only for displayed columns
+* Filter only on displayed columns
-* Persisted sorting
+* Persisted sorting using SessionStorage
-* Reactive data source
+* Reactive data source for RxJS Observables

-### Why
+### Why? 🤷‍♂️

 When using Angular Material Table, you may need more advanced sorting and filtering behaviour.
 That's why you usually end up with a lot of boilerplate code.